Tall Oak Weeden

-Everett Gardiner Weeden Jr., or, Tall Oak, (September 4, 1936 – February 11, 2022) was an artist, activist, survivalist and historian of Mashantucket Pequot and Wampanoag descent.
+Everett Gardiner Weeden Jr., or Tall Oak (September 4, 1936 – February 11, 2022), was an American artist, activist, survivalist, and historian of Indigenous peoples of the Northeastern Woodlands.
+The Mashpee Wampanoag Tribe stated that Weeden was "a documented descendant of the Mashantucket Pequot, Narragansett, and Wampanoag tribes".

 Tall Oak dedicated his life to the education and advocacy of Indigenous rights, and was a founding member of the National Day of Mourning in Plymouth, Massachusetts.

-Weeden's traditional name, Tall Oak, was given to him by Princess Red Wing, another prominent historian of Narragansett and Wampanoag descent, when he was sixteen years old.
+Weeden's traditional name, Tall Oak, was given to him by Princess Red Wing, another prominent historian of Narragansett and Wampanoag descent, when he was 16 years old.
 Tall Oak traced his surname to his ancestor Toby Weeden, a servant mentioned in the will of John Weeden, of Jamestown, Rhode Island, in 1735.

 Early life and education

-Tall Oak was born in Providence, Rhode Island on September 4, 1936, and spent his early years growing up in North Providence, Rhode Island.
+Weeden was born in Providence, Rhode Island, on September 4, 1936, to Everett Weeden Sr. and Bertha Ramos Weeden.
+He grew up in North Providence, Rhode Island.
 In 1945, when he was about eight or nine years old, he moved to the Roger Williams Homes, a public housing project in South Providence.

-Tall Oak attended St. Michael's School, and eventually trained as an artist at Rhode Island School of Design, where he took classes from sixth grade through high school.
-He was awarded a scholarship after graduating from Central High School.
+Weeden attended St. Michael's School.
+After graduating from Central High School, he was awarded a scholarship to Rhode Island School of Design where he attended 1955 and 1956.
+From 1957 to 1963, he served in the U.S. Army Reserves.

 In 1959, he moved to Washington County to help his cousin, Princess Red Wing, at the nascent Tomaquag Indian Museum.
 He lived in Charlestown, Rhode Island until his death in 2022.